z33bs/SmartDi/README.md

-Pulling it all together, here is the full executable code below:
+Pulling it all together, here is the **full executable code below**:

 ```c#
 using System;